 Despite the many ways for its residents to maintain active habits, more than a quarter of Oregon’s youth are overweight or obese, putting them at risk for serious health problems.

 Thanks to support from the Robert Wood Johnson Foundation, Kaiser Permanente, USDA Farm to School Grant Program and The Centers for Disease Control and Prevention, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.

 In Oregon, we’re making it easier for kids to develop healthy habits.

-Over 550 schools serving nearly 263,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
+Over 520 schools serving more than 250,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
 Since 2007, 58 Oregon schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 Hear from a school champion from just one of the many schools and districts we work with in Oregon: Mooberry Elementary School, enrolled in the Healthy Schools Program since 2014.

 Our Healthy Schools Program Manager supports schools in the state, helping them in create healthier learning environments for students.
 Hear from her about the impact we’re making in Oregon.